fomightez/oc_forward_model_binder_test/README.md

 If you are working from the terminal you can use the following command to launch Jupyter Notebook

-`jupyter notebook` or `jupyter-notebook`, depending on your operating system.
+`jupyter notebook` or `jupyter-notebook` (depending on your operating system)

-This should open Jupyter Notebooks in a browser window.
+This should open Jupyter Notebook in a browser window.
 On occasion, Jupyter may not be able to open a window and will give you a URL to past in your browser.
 Please do so, if required.